Tarmity/Read-Me-Generator/README.md

   ## Questions
   * If you have any questions, feel free to contact me via email: tarmity.flassman@gmail.com
   * My GitHub profile: https://github.com/tarmity

+  ## Demonstration
+  * Watch the video for an example of how the app works: https://youtu.be/gOlaIYicc-o
+  * You can also download the video from the assets folder